MekhG/CavityPulse-QC/README.md

 ### `reference_layer/closed_system_reference.py`

 Re-evolves the *same* Hamiltonian and *same* pulse with the collapse operators removed ($\kappa = \gamma_\phi = 0$), providing a clean, decoherence-free reference against which the noisy pulse-driven evolution can be compared.
-Building this reference from the project's own Hamiltonian (rather than an external circuit-model library) isolates the effect of decoherence *exactly* — nothing about the Hamiltonian or pulse shape differs between the two runs.
+Building this reference from the project's own Hamiltonian (rather than an external circuit-model library) isolates the effect of decoherence *exactly*, nothing about the Hamiltonian or pulse shape differs between the two runs.
 The distinction between ideal, closed-system evolution and realistic, noisy pulse dynamics is one of the central ideas in quantum control, and this module makes that distinction explicit and quantitative.

 ---